 If you go:

 Conveniently located in Portland’s Central Eastside, on the east bank of the Willamette River, OMSI is open year-round — but double-check for hours on holidays, and know that weekends and no-school days will be busiest.
 Parking at OMSI is $5 (members get a discount).
+Learn about OMSI’s Admission Access Program and Accessibility Services.
 If you can, consider taking public transit or going by bike — it’s not far from the bike- and pedestrian-friendly Tilikum Crossing.